AndresRIvera32/course-playground/README.md

 # Architectural patterns used
 - Transactional outbox pattern "msvc-eventuate"
-- Event driven architecture
+- Event driven microservices architecture
-- Microservices architecture

 # Inventory of the infrastructure which can be make part of this application if is deployed in aws
 - ACM "amazon certificate manager" "TLS certificates" "security"